Tips for Treating Trigger Finger Without Surgery

 Can trigger finger be treated with therapy?

-Yes, another option for treating trigger finger without surgery can be with therapy.
-There are several options when it comes to treating trigger fingers, including conservative treatment options or non-surgical management.
+Yes, another option for treating trigger finger without surgical treatment is rehabilation physical therapy There are several options when it comes to treating trigger fingers, including conservative treatment options or non-surgical management.
 An occupational therapist or hand therapist can guide you through the process of decreasing your trigger finger symptoms and improving how your hand works.
+Symptoms can be treated with:

-Another option for treatment is using a small finger splint that can be made by your therapist.
+- Manual therapy techniques: Another treatment option for treatment is using a small finger splint that can be made by your therapist.
 These small splints limit the affected finger from flexing or bending repetitively at the MCP joint or the large knuckle of the finger.
-By allowing the tendon to rest, the inflammation will decrease, and the triggering or locking of the finger should lessen.
+By allowing the inflamed tendon to rest, the inflammation will decrease, and the triggering or locking of the finger should lessen.
 The finger splint is typically worn during times of activity during the day and can be used at nighttime as well.

 What happens if trigger finger goes untreated?

 Trigger finger and trigger thumb symptoms need to be addressed to maximize hand function and decrease pain.
-Inflammation, stiffness, and pain typically get worse when a trigger finger is left untreated, and you may find the affected finger is locking more frequently.
+Inflammation, stiffness, and pain typically get worse when you leave an untreated trigger finger alone, and you may find the affected finger is locking more frequently.
 This can impact your hand function and your quality of life.

 Occupational Therapy Can Help